 Well....

-Last week we made a run down to Mt.
+Mt.
 Angel, a nice little farming town nestled in the Willamette Valley.
 It was a cold crisp day, clear as can be.
 The full moon was starting to rise over the horizon as we headed back for home, and it was then the Hubbinator noticed the helicopters.

 Yes helicopters airlifting huge bundles of freshly harvested trees.
 Doug firs, Noble pines, Grands.